seajaysec/pitchbinder/README.md

 Note Expander takes a few piano samples with note information in their filenames and intelligently generates the missing notes across the full piano range (C1-B8).
 It uses high-quality pitch shifting and optional time stretching to create natural-sounding samples for all 88 piano keys.

-## Why Expand Notes

-Traditional audio tools and DAWs offer pitch-shifting capabilities, but they come with significant limitations when you're trying to create a complete instrument:

-- **Preserving Natural Duration**: Standard pitch-shifting typically speeds up samples when pitching higher and slows them down when pitching lower.
-This creates unnatural results when attempting to build an instrument across multiple octaves, as high notes become too short and low notes too long.

-- **Limited Range**: Many pitch-shifting algorithms struggle with extreme shifts (e.g., moving multiple octaves from the source).
-The audio quality deteriorates quickly, introducing artifacts and losing the original character of the instrument.

-- **Clunky Chord Creation**: Creating chords often requires manually placing and tuning multiple samples.
-This process is time-consuming and difficult to adjust, especially when working with multiple chord types and inversions.

-- **Workflow Complexity**: Setting up a full instrument with proper velocity layers, round-robin samples, and chord variations can require hundreds of manual adjustments in traditional workflows.

-Note Expander addresses these issues by:

-1. **Smart Sample Selection**: For each generated note, it finds the closest source sample to minimize pitch-shifting artifacts.

-2. **Advanced Time Stretching**: Using Librosa's high-quality time stretching algorithms, it preserves the natural duration of notes regardless of pitch, resulting in a more consistent instrument feel.

-3. **Intelligent Envelope Handling**: The tool applies gentle envelopes to ensure smooth attack and decay characteristics are maintained across all generated samples.

-4. **Automated Chord Generation**: Rather than manually constructing chords, Note Expander can automatically generate common chord types and inversions from your source samples.

-5. **FFT Size Optimization**: For very short samples, the tool automatically adjusts the FFT window size to prevent spectral artifacts that would otherwise occur during processing.

-While this approach sacrifices a small amount of audio fidelity compared to using recordings of every single note, it offers a pragmatic balance between quality and practicality.
-The technical choices made in the implementation—such as using spectral-based time stretching, adaptive FFT windows, and envelope preservation—ensure that the results remain musically useful even for critical applications.

 ## Features

 - **Intelligent Sample Generation**: Creates missing notes based on your existing samples.